kstenerud/concise-text-encoding/cte-specification.md

 The year field can be any number of digits, and can be positive (representing AD dates) or negative (representing BC dates).
 Negative (BC) years are prefixed with a dash character (`-`).
 The year must always be written in full, and must not be abbreviated.

 Note: The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year values `0` and `-0` are invalid.
-Many date systems internally use the value 0 to represent 1 BC and offset all BC dates by 1 for mathematical continuity, but in interchange formats it's preferable to avoid exposing potentially confusing internal details.
+Many date systems internally use the value 0 to represent 1 BC and offset all BC dates by 1 for mathematical continuity, but in interchange formats it's better to avoid exposing potentially confusing internal details.

 #### Date Structure